microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/unifiedrolemanagementpolicyapprovalrule.md

 Namespace: microsoft.graph

-A type derived from the [unifiedRoleManagementPolicyRule](../resources/unifiedrolemanagementpolicyrule.md) resource type that defines rules for approval as defined for a role management policy.
+A type derived from the [unifiedRoleManagementPolicyRule](../resources/unifiedrolemanagementpolicyrule.md) resource type that defines rules for approving a role assignment.

 ## Methods